-After seeing an exhibition on the architecture of Charles Rennie Mackintosh at the Art Institute of Chicago, several years ago, I have wanted to come and see his work in Glasgow.
+After seeing an exhibition on the architecture of Charles Rennie Mackintosh at the Art Institute of Chicago, several years ago in 1997, I have wanted to come and see his work in Glasgow.
 My focus was therefore on his architecture.
 It was exceptional and well-worth the visit to this Scottish city.

 Macintosh predates Frank Lloyd Wright, the famous US architect by 10 years.
 Supposedly Mackintosh’s work was featured in some publications which Wright may have seen as there are some definite Mackintosh themes in Wright’s work.
 Both men designed not only public buildings but homes also and some of the furniture pieces as well.
 As far as Mackintosh’s work, check out:

 The Glasgow School of Art: Located at 11 Dalhousie Street, this is one of his great masterpieces.
 It was built over 100 years ago to house the famous art school which is still functioning today.
-Make sure to book a tour in advance where you will see his incredible architectural details in the tiles, windows, ironwork outside, light fixtures and stained glass.
-The library is magnificent and not to be missed!!
-(Due to a fire in May, 2014, tours have been suspended until restoration has been done.)
+I loved seeing his incredible architectural details in the tiles, windows, ironwork outside, light fixtures and stained glass.
+The library was magnificent.
+Due to a fire in May, 2014, tours were suspended until restoration is completed.
+However there was another fire on June 15 2018 that devastated the famous building for the second time.
+I just hope that it was can it be saved!
+You can still take tours of the School of Art and learn about Macintosh.

 Scotland Street School Museum: At 225 Scotland Street, this is a school Mackintosh designed which is interesting to visit.
 You can see some of the re-created classrooms on a self-guided tour.
 You can see his tile work, carved stonework and wonderful glass towers and light fixtures.